Rodrigolmti/self_hosted_stack/README.md

 1. Copy the two files inside the */systemd* folder to */etc/systemd/system/*

 2. Run the following command to start the job on the system boot;
-> systemctl enable nextcloudcron.timer
+> systemctl enable nextcloud-cron.timer

 2. Run the following command to start the job at once;
-> systemctl start nextcloudcron.timer
+> systemctl start nextcloud-cron.timer

 3. And run the following command to check the status;
-> systemctl status nextcloudcron.timer
+> systemctl status nextcloud-cron.timer

+If you want to run the job to generate previews, you need to run the same commands for *nextcloud-preview-generator.timer*.

 ## Important notes